vfiftyfive/StatefulSets-devops-playground/main.md

 ```
 Check the output of `rs.status()`.
 You should have the 3 members listed.

-The next step is to deploy an application that will make use of this Database.
+The next step is to deploy an application that will make use of this database.
 For this, we're going to deploy a web app that displays information of random Marvel characters.
 The list of characters is retrieved from the Marvel APIs, and stored in a new MongoDB collection named "characters".
 Let's first run a Kubernetes Job to perform this task:

 5. `Task 17`: Add MongoDB documents

 First, let's create a boilerplate for the Kubernetes `Job` object using the container image that is going to populate the database.
 ```
 kubectl create job add-data-to-mongodb --image=vfiftyfive/marvel_init_db --dry-run=client -o yaml > job.yaml